10. The Merger of Bavarian Brewing Co., Inc., with INTERNATIONAL BREWERIES INC. (IBI): (1959-1966)

 BAVARIAN/S AS PART OF IBI

 To celebrate their fold into IBI, the former top executives of Bavarian Brewing Co. met with Bruce Berckmans, the President of IBI.
 The photo was taken at IBI's headquarters in Detroit, MI, about a month after the merger.
 William R. (Bill) Schott, on the far left, had become Vice President and Board Member of IBI as well as General Manager of the Bavarian Plant.
-To his right, his father Will Schott was no longer involved with day-to-day operations, but had a significant equity ownership in IBI.
-On the far right, Louis L. Schott, is next to Berckmans, and with his father and brother.
-Louis became the Sales Manger for the Bavarian Plant.
+His father Will Schott, to his right, was no longer involved with day-to-day operations, but had a significant equity ownership in IBI.
+On the far right, Louis L. Schott, is next to Berckmans with his father and brother.
+Louis became the Sales Manager for the Bavarian Plant.
 Despite having less authority than his brother, Louis had the same equity interest in their family brewery, and in IBI.

 THE NEW BOTTLING PLANT

-Bavarian desired a new bottle shop (plant) a few years before the merger with IBI.
+Bavarian expressed interest in acquiring a new bottle shop (plant) a few years before the merger with IBI.
 Their Directors even had approved funds to begin the designs for this structure 1958.
-It appears that when arrangements were made to merge with IBI in 1959, there may have been an agreement for IBI to build this bottle plant.
-One of the restraints Bavarian had in constructing the bottling plant was its considerable cost, in light of the lack of significant sales growth and increased costs.
-IBI's willingness to build a new Bottling Department at Bavairan's main plant may have been a contributing factor for the brewers to agree on a merger.
+It appears that when arrangements were made to merge with IBI in 1959, there may have been an agreement for IBI to build this bottle plant as well.
+One of the restraints Bavarian had in constructing the bottling plant was its considerable cost, especially in light of the brewery’s lack of significant sales growth and increased costs.
+IBI's willingness to build a new Bottling Department at Bavarian’s main plant may have been a contributing factor to the decision of the brewers to merge.
 This new structure was completed in August of 1960, about a year after the merger, at a cost of $500,000.
 It was heralded in the local papers, and executives posed in the new plant for promotional pictures, as shown below.

 1960.
 From left to right, a large ad in the Cincinnati Enquirer publicized the opening of Bavarian/s new Bottling Plant.
 In the middle photo above with new equipment are (l. to r.): Miles Ericson, IBI Exec.
 V.P.; Larry Schrand, Bottling Superintendent, Wm.
 C. Schott: and Wm.
 R. Schott (IBI V.P. and G.M. of the Bavarian Plant.
 These same individuals are in the far right photo.